tapania/daily-motivation-booster/README.md

 ## Introduction

-This web app generates personalized motivational speeches using GPT-4 through Azure OpenAI API and converts them to audio using Azure Text-to-Speech services.
+AlgorithmSpeaks is a web application that generates personalized motivational speeches using GPT-4 through Azure OpenAI API and converts them to audio using Azure Text-to-Speech services.
 Users can:

-- Log in using their Microsoft account.
+- Log in using their Microsoft account via Azure AD.
 - Set preferences and schedule for receiving speeches.
 - Choose from various personas and tones.
 - Receive speeches via email.
+- Generate and view public motivational speeches.

 ---